 However, students must complete the 3-4 minute survey labeled as Hindi-Urdu Online Test to create an account where the results will be posted for the registrar to see, and update your transcripts.
 No results will be posted if you do not complete this survey.

 How often is the placement test administered?
 How many times can I take it?

-The placement test is given during Wildcat Welcome Week and on the first day of the Winter quarter (Monday, January 7, 2019, from 2:30 to 4:30 pm).
-There is no limit on the number of times you may take it, but you may take it only once a year.
+The placement test is given on August 31 and September 1, 2020 as well as on the first day of the Winter quarter (Monday, January 4, 2021, time TBA).
+You may take the test only once a year.